perseas/Pyrseas/docs/install.rst

 Pyrseas provides tools for `Postgres <https://www.postgresql.org>`_, so obviously you need **Postgres** to start with.
-Pyrseas has been tested with PG 9.4, 9.5, 9.6, 10 and 11, and we'll certainly keep up with future releases.
+Pyrseas has been tested with PG 10, 11, 12 and 13 and we'll certainly keep up with future releases.
 Please refer to the `Postgres download page
 <https://www.postgresql.org/download>`_ to find a distribution for the
 various Linux, Unix and Windows platforms supported.

 You will also need **Python**.
-Pyrseas was originally developed using Python 2 and been tested with `Python <http://www.python.org>`_ 2.7, but that version will no longer be supported effective 1 Jan 2020.
-It has been ported to Python 3 and tested against versions from 3.2 through 3.7.
-Python 3 is the preferred usage and development environment.
+Pyrseas was originally developed using `Python <http://www.python.org>` 2 and then ported to Python 3 and tested against versions from 3.7 through 3.9.
 On Linux or \*BSD, Python may already be part of your distribution or may be available as a package.
 For Windows and Mac OS please refer to the `Python download page <http://www.python.org/downloads/>`_ for installers and